 When you’ve been single for as long as I have, approximately twice to thrice a year you will marvel at how steeply the odds are stacked against you.
 Far from being elastic enough to stretch and accommodate the lifestyle of single women, our social structures struggle to simply comprehend her.

-She will usually be slotted into one of three categories: the wild, promiscuous type, the workaholic (or the one who was so busy with her career that she missed the marriage bus), and the one who wanted to get married but never found the right person (this one, I’d say, is the worst because of the interminable pity it generates).
+She will usually be slotted into one of three categories: the wild, promiscuous type, the workaholic (or the one who was so busy with her career that she missed the marriage bus), and the one who wanted to get married but never found the right person (this one, I’d say, is the worst because of the constant pity it generates).
 Aside from the fact that for a single man these categories never serve to indict their singlehood (on the contrary, for men, all three would be points of celebration, the last a tribute to his unattainability), that the single woman experience can be as layered and subjective as the married experience, is something that eludes almost everyone.

 Related reading: How being a single Muslim woman is not very different